Raise Capital Using Revenue-Based Financing

 - Market Cap (without consideration of debt) which would occur if the NAT was multiplied

-by the P/E and the Royalty Rate to be applied in different periods
+by the P/E and the Revenue-Based Financing Rate to be applied in different periods

 Our Calculator Then Produces: